Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes

-Consequently, it is essential to further constrain the posterior distributions of the model parameters in order to satisfy the PBH abundance.
-To simplify this analysis, we take $A_0$ as various constants: $-2.197\times10^{-4}$ (the best-fit value) and $\pm 10^{-3}$ (the bounds of its prior distribution), and show the allowed regions in the joint posterior distribution of $\phi_0$ and $\sigma$ in Fig. \ref{fig4}.
+Consequently, it is essential to constrain the posterior distributions of the model parameters in order to satisfy the PBH abundance.
+To simplify this analysis, we take $A_0$ as various constants: $-2.197\times10^{-4}$ (the maximum marginal posterior value) and $\pm 10^{-3}$ (the bounds of the prior distribution), and show the allowed regions in the joint posterior distribution of $\phi_0$ and $\sigma$ in Fig. \ref{fig4}.
 We find that the larger $A_0$ is, the smaller the allowed region becomes.
-This observation indicates the decrease of $\sigma$ with the increase of $A_0$ (for the same $\phi_0$), meaning that if the USR region has a negative slope, the plateau must be narrow enough, so that the inflaton can roll down its potential definitely.
+This observation indicates the decrease of $\sigma$ with the increase of $A_0$ (for the same $\phi_0$), meaning that if the USR region has a negative slope, the plateau on the background potential must be narrow enough, so that the inflaton can roll down its potential definitely.

 Below, we choose a specific set of model parameters: $\phi_0=2.388$, $\log_{10}\sigma=-1.623$, and $A_0=-2.197\times10^{-4}$ as an example, which satisfy both the PBH and SIGW constraints, in order to discuss the scaling behaviors of the power spectrum ${\cal P}_{\cal R}(k)$ and the SIGW spectrum $\Omega_{\rm SIGW}(f)$.
 In Fig. \ref{fig:ps and gw}, it can be clearly seen that ${\cal P}_{\cal R}(k)$ exhibits the notable $k^4$ scaling behavior in the steepest growth, consistent with both the numerical \cite{Byrnes:2018txb} and analytical results \cite{Liu:2020oqe}, then decreases approximately as $k^{-0.10}$, and finally drops on much smaller scales.\footnote{Generally speaking, the scaling behavior of ${\cal P}_{\cal R}(k)$ on small scales depends on specific inflationary models.
 For more detailed discussions, see Refs. \cite{Zhao:2023zbg, Zhao:2024yzg}.} Moreover, the frequency dependence of $\Omega_{\rm SIGW}(f)$ is $f^{2.65}$ in the infrared regime and $f^{-0.20}$ in the ultraviolet regime.
 At even lower frequencies ($\ll$ nHz), the $f^3$ dependence of $\Omega_{\rm SIGW}(f)$ \cite{Yuan:2021qgz} is expected, but we do not show it here for simplicity.